-The thousands of victims' families and visitors from around the region, the United States, and the world benefitted from the StoryCorps project for the period of time before the completion of the permanent memorial.
-It gave family members, first responders, survivors, residents, and others who were affected by September 11, 2001 a chance to share their stories, and it helped provide a deeper understanding of the loss of life and the impact of the attacks for the public at large.
-Going forward, millions of visitors to the Memorial Museum will benefit from the StoryCorps project which is now a part the Memorial Museum's permanent collection.
+The thousands of victims' families and visitors from around the region, the United States, and the world benefit from the StoryCorps project for the period of time before the completion of the permanent memorial.
+It gives family members, first responders, survivors, residents, and others who were affected by September 11, 2001 a chance to share their stories, and it will provide a deeper understanding of the loss of life and the impact of the attacks for the public at large.

 Development and implementation of the WTC StoryBooth began in 2004 with the StoryBooth opening in 2005.
-Funding was provided for operation through 2011.
+Funding is provided for operation through 2011.

-This Partial Action Plan provided a total of up to \$900,000 for the WTC StoryBooth including \$400,000 from a Final Action Plan allocation/amendment in 2010.
-LMDC had provided an additional \$1,000,000 through the Cultural Enhancement Fund Program described in Partial Action Plan 11.
-The subrecipient responsible for this project, Sound Portrait Productions, had contributed over \$1,000,000 in privately raised funds to the installation and operation of the WTC StoryBooth.
-The project was completed with a residual balance of \$33,978.87 which has been returned to the Final Action Plan, the source of the project funding increase made in August 2010.
+This Partial Action Plan provides a total of \$900,000 for the WTC StoryBooth.
+LMDC has provided an additional \$1,000,000 through the Cultural Enhancement Fund Program described in Partial Action Plan 11.
+The subrecipient responsible for this project, Sound Portrait Productions, has contributed over \$1,000,000 in privately raised funds to the installation and operation of the WTC StoryBooth.